Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-cop26.html.markdown

 That’s one of the reasons why, with Rail to the COP, we’ve invited politicians and national delegates to join the train, so they have an easy opportunity to lead by example, and also show others in government, or other policy makers, or just the public in general, that they are willing to change their behaviours.
 The delegations of Belgium, the Netherlands and Germany are joining the train.
 I know that most politicians will be joining the COP in the second week, and as our train leaves just before the first week, they won’t be able to travel on our train.
 Hopefully they will still be travelling by train.

+> "We’ve invited politicians and national delegates to join the train, so they can lead by example and show others they are willing to change their behaviours."

 #### Flight Free UK

 Could you tell us a bit more about the Climate Train itself?
 What was the motivation behind it and how are people getting involved?